Iran's Pezeshkian Declares Missile Program Non-Negotiable, Cites Self-Defense Imperative

 Tehran's Position on Defense Sovereignty

-The declaration by Baghaei draws a clear boundary around Iran's military capabilities, specifically its missile program and broader defense systems.
-By stating these matters are non-negotiable with "anyone," the statement encompasses all potential interlocutors, whether bilateral or multilateral in nature.
+President Pezeshkian's declaration draws a clear boundary around Iran's military capabilities, specifically its missile program and broader defense systems.
+The President stated that Iran will never negotiate over its defensive capabilities under any circumstances, rejecting any talks on its missile program.
+This position encompasses all potential interlocutors, whether bilateral or multilateral in nature.

-The following key points summarize the core assertion made by the Iranian spokesperson:
+The following key points summarize the core assertions made by Iranian leadership:

 - Subject: Iran's missile and defense capabilities